This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 \[ \begin{align} \frac{\partial\Pi}{\partial t} &= -\frac{R_s\Pi}{c^{(V)}\theta\rho}\left[\nabla\cdot\left(\rho\theta\mathbf{v}\right) - \frac{\theta}{Tc^{(p)}}\left(q_T^{(V)} + T\left(c^{(p)} - s\right)q_\rho^{(V)}\right)\right].\tag{9.77}\label{eq:def_exner-pressure_local_derivative} \end{align} \]

-For the material derivation of Eq.
-(9.71) is obtained
+For the material derivative of Eq.
+(9.71), one obtains

 \[ \begin{align} \md{\Pi} = \frac{R_s}{c^{(V)}}\left(\frac{\rho R_s\theta}{p_0}\right)^{R_s/c^{(V)} - 1}\frac{R_s}{p_0}\md{\left(\rho\theta\right)} = \frac{R_s}{c^{(V)}\rho\theta}\left(\frac{\rho R_s\theta}{p_0}\right)^{R_s/c^{(V)}}\md{\left(\rho\theta\right)} = \frac{R_s\Pi}{c^{(V)}\rho\theta}\md{\left(\rho\theta\right)}. \end{align} \]

-Here we assume a gas mixture of $N \geq 1$ ideal monatomic gases.
+Here one starts from a gas mixture of $N \geq 1$ ideal monatomic gases.
 Eq.
-(9.34) can be applied and overlaid on any of these components.
-This applies
+(9.34) can be applied to each of these components and superimposed.
+Here, the following holds

 \[ \begin{align} \newtilde{s}_i = s_i\rho_i \end{align} \]